tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 Today's class will walk students through two classification models/approaches: logistic regression and support vector machines (SVM).
 Both models are used to predict linear outcomes.
 Students will also learn how to use Scikit-learn, a Python data science package, to train to evaluate models and make them more efficient and effective in determining probability/outcome predictions.

-Before the end of the class, encourage students to continue independently researching and learning more about the various ways to implement classification models, especially some of those not demonstrated in class (i.e., neural networks).
+Before class ends, encourage students to continue independently researching and learning more about the various ways to implement classification models, especially some of those not demonstrated in class (i.e., neural networks).
 Slack out the links below as supplementary resources.

 * [Ten Applications of AI to FinTech](https://towardsdatascience.com/ten-applications-of-ai-to-fintech-22d626c2fdac)